archphile/thepenguin/content/blog/2018-05-30-a-poors-man-diy-usb-nas-part-1.md

 tags = ["nas", "usb disk", "samba", "archlinuxarm"]
 +++

-Back in 2014, when I started developing [Archphile](http://archphile.org), I was using my desktop PC with [samba](https://www.samba.org/)  in order to share my music to my transport.
+Back in 2014, when I started developing [Archphile](http://archphile.org), I used my desktop PC with [samba](https://www.samba.org/)  in order to share music with my transport.
 After almost a year I decided that I didn't want my PC to be running every time I needed to listen to some music.
 Besides this, my PC was and still is in a small room, very close to my hi-fi, so being heavily obsessed with fan noises (and usually listening to music at low levels), I decided that it was time to create my first "quick and dirty" **USB NAS**.

 I was already using a **Devolo** powerline solution to connect to a Raspberry Pi/Openelec at the living room, so this NAS would go to the other side of the house (close to the RPI) so that I could not hear even the fan noise of the USB disk.